nolarifi/TP_Snakemake/atacseq/README.md

    - atacseq/scripts/config/config.yaml : to avoid copying all the file names to the command line (III.2) because this practise is not easily reproducible and not in accordance with FAIR principles a configuation files is created .
 This YAML or JSON file contains commun variables and paths like the paths to genome reference and samples.
    - the Snakefile should be updated with the new informations in the config.yaml file (NB : the path to config file is also added in Snakefile) :
       1. in all rule section of Snakefile :
-         -the name of the temporary files and the path to the repertory containing these files (for exemple tmp/ss_50k_24h_R3_1.fastq) are mentionned.
+         -the name of the temporary files and the path to the repertory containing these files (for exemple tmp/ss_50k_24h_R3_1.fastq) are mentionned using the expand() function.
       2. unzip rule :
            -the input , output file and the script are specified
       3. the script is launched : snakemake --cores all --snakefile scripts/Snakefile .
 Since Snakemake delete temporary files , they will not be saved.

 ## V. Creating the conda environment file :
    - Purpose: conda is an environment manager where multiple packages and libraries could be installed in this isolated environment.
 Another particularity of conda is its adaptability to all operating systems.
    -Each Snakemake rule has a conda parameter indicating the path to the config file describing the conda environment env.yaml
-         - for example: - scripts/config/envs/qc.yaml:  file containing the fastqc tool (version , channels ) in order to control its automatic installation in a specific environemts and insure the control quality of atacseq reads.
+              for example: scripts/config/envs/qc.yaml:file containing the fastqc tool (version , channels ) in order to control its automatic installation in a specific environemts and insure the control quality of atacseq reads.

 ## VI.Update the Snakefile to include a new rule  :
    1. in all rule section of Snakefile :